 A hidden gem exists inside one of downtown St. Pete’s most popular spots for a meal.
-Florida’s biggest tequila library, one of the largest tequila bars in the south, can be found just inside the doors at Red Mesa Cantina.
+Florida’s biggest tequila library, one of the largest tequila bars in the south, can be found just inside the doors at Red Mesa Cantina, the perfect place to celebrate National Tequila Day this Sunday.

 The massive collection includes more than 400 tequilas and 100+ mezcals, all available as sippers or as the star ingredient in a cocktail.
 And the good news is that the list has plenty of options for any budget.
 Thrifty drinkers can find a smorgasboard of great tequilas available for single-digit dollars, while adventurous imbibers are able to sip on all manner of rare and high-end plata, reposado, anejo and mezcal.